Use the True Cost Calculators to determine your Merit Scholarship and Net Price:

 4. Confirm your Registration

-In order for an undergraduate student to receive a SNC scholarship and/or grant, they must be enrolled full time (12 credits) each semester.
-Part time students are not eligible for SNC aid.
-If you drop below full time status, you may still use federal aid at reduced amounts.
-Contact the Financial Aid Office if you plan to drop below full time status to see how your award will be affected.
+In order for an undergraduate student to receive an SNU scholarship and/or grant, they must be enrolled full time (at least 12 credits) each semester.
+If you drop below full-time status, you may still use federal aid at reduced amounts.
+Part-time students are not eligible for SNU aid.
+Contact the Financial Aid Office if you plan to drop below full-time status to see how your award will be affected.

 Graduate students must be enrolled at least half time (3 graduate-level credits) each semester to be eligible for financial aid.
-Teacher recertification and undergraduate classes do not count towards the three required credits.
-Please be aware that if you drop from full time (6 credits) to part time status, your financial aid will be reduced.
+You must be enrolled full time (6 credits) to get the maximum financial aid award.

 5. Accept your Financial Aid

-You must accept your Financial Aid by signing and returning an Award Letter.
+You must accept your Financial Aid by signing and returning your Award Letter.
 An Award Letter will be mailed after your financial aid file is complete and an official award has been determined.
 Award Letters display offered amounts.
 You do not have to accept the full amount listed.
 Financial Aid will not be credited to your account until a signed Award Letter is received by the Financial Aid Office.

 **If you are a first time borrower accepting student loans you must also complete the following requirements for your financial aid to be credited to your account.**

 - Master Promissory Note - complete online at www.studentloans.gov.